-When considering our strategy, we need to challenge ourselves to look beyond the back fence, and past the here and now.
+When considering our strategy we need to challenge ourselves to look past the here and now.

 The world is changing.
-We are moving out of an era of trade liberalisation and co-operation and into a world that is more expensive, competitive and volatile.
-Expectations are evolving and New Zealand milk is becoming scarce.
+We are moving out of an era of trade liberalisation and co-operation and into a world that's more expensive, competitive and volatile.
+Where expectations are evolving and New Zealand milk is becoming more scarce.